70-Day Rule

 Refund

-Choose the class that matches your personal situation:
+Choose the bracket that matches your personal situation:

-Class ISingleSingle, divorced, widowed or permanently separated — without children.
+Bracket ISingleUnmarried, divorced, widowed, or permanently separated — without children.

-Class IIIMarried (advantageous)Spouse has no income or is in Class V. Higher allowances apply.
+Bracket IIIMarried (advantageous)Spouse earns no income or is in Bracket V. Higher allowances apply.

-Class IVMarried (equal split)Both spouses in Class IV.
-Similar allowances for each partner.
+Bracket IVMarried (equal split)Both partners in Bracket IV.
+Similar allowances for each.

-Class VMarried (counterpart to III)Spouse is in Class III.
-Lower allowances and higher deductions.
+Bracket VMarried (counterpart to III)Spouse is in Bracket III.
+Higher deductions, lower allowances.

-Class VISecond jobHighest deductions — applied automatically to any secondary employer.
+Bracket VISecond employmentHighest deductions — applies automatically to secondary employers.

 Servicekräfte von eventas beim gehobenen Event-Catering – professionelles Gastronomiepersonal